zeeshan8281/Bloggify/README.md

 **Vercel**
 The easiest way to deploy the template is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Credit

-Like the blog?
-[Support the parent repo that made this blog possible](https://github.com/timlrx/tailwind-nextjs-starter-blog) by by giving a star on GitHub, and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/timlrx).